zhengyuang7/HLoRA/README.md

 model details: k=9, HuBERT base architecture (95M parameters), LoRA and LID (7M parameters), 5 languages.

-# Usage
+# Get started

-Our code is supported in ESPnet toolkit.
-To run the model, first install the ESPnet toolkit.
+- The proposed method is implemented using [ESPnet2](https://github.com/espnet/espnet).
+So please make sure you have [installed ESPnet](https://espnet.github.io/espnet/installation.html).

-- For training, the training code will be made publicly available after the acceptance of this paper.
+- The training code will be made publicly available after the acceptance of this paper.

-- For inference, see `inference/run.sh`
+  `./espnet`

+- To experiment, follow the [ESPnet's steps](https://espnet.github.io/espnet/espnet2_tutorial.html).
+You can implement HLoRA method by simply replacing run.sh from the command line with our run.sh.
+For example:
+  `./run.sh --stage 10 --stop_stage 13`

 # Data